denisecase/44-517-bigdata-syllabus/README.md

 Full set of PWA icons built with [PWA Builder App Image Generator](https://www.pwabuilder.com/imageGenerator).
 Upload your largest favicon (e.g., the 512 size created above) and update settings as desired (these used 0.3 padding with custom color #006747).
 Check all the boxes.
 Click the button below the color option to generate a zipfile.
 Save the AppImages.zip file to images folder.
 Extract and delete the zipfile.

-Update icons property in manifest.json as needed (if the names are the same, updates can be copied from a reference project).
+Update icons property in manifest.json as needed (or copy from a similar project).

 ### Third, create additional Android icons (optional)